 Cooking Spaghetti In The Instant Pot

 It will take a few minutes for the IP to come to pressure before beginning pressure cooking.
-I just cook for 8 short minutes.
+Then I just let it cook for 8 short minutes.

-I flip the switch to ‘venting’ and release all the pressure before carefully lifting the lid from the IP.
-It’s important to lift the lid away from you to avoid steam burns.
+When cooking time is up I flip the switch to ‘venting’ and release all the pressure before carefully removing the lid from the IP.

-Now I’ll warn ya, when you open the lid & peek inside the IP inner liner you may be initially concerned.
+Now I’ll warn ya, when you open the lid & peek inside the IP inner pan you may be initially concerned.
 Your spaghetti probably looks way too juicy.

 No worries y’all.
 Use a pair of tongs to fluff the pasta and just let it rest in the inner liner with the lid removed for about 10 minutes.